marcdobler/marcdobler.github.io/me-curriculum-vitae/index.md

   order: 5
 ---

 ## About me

-I am <script>howOldIAm.inYears('08/23/1982');</script> years old web enthusiast passionate about coding, who loves to create new things in web mostly using WordPress, with progressive web apps experience that com bine s the best of the web and apps.
+I am <span id="hOIA"></span> years old web enthusiast passionate about coding, who loves to create new things in web mostly using WordPress, with progressive web apps experience that com bine s the best of the web and apps.

 ## Work experience